Pinnacle West Capital (PNW)

 AI Analysis | Feedback

-- Electricity Transmission: High-voltage transfer of electricity from generation facilities to distribution networks.
+- Electricity Transmission: Operating infrastructure to transport high-voltage electricity from generation sources to distribution networks.

 AI Analysis | Feedback